Academic & Wellbeing Support

 Equality and Diversity Officer

-The ED&I officer is your main point of contact for any Equality, Diversity, and Inclusion concern.
+The student facing ED&I officer is your main point of contact for any Equality, Diversity, and Inclusion concern.
 Find out more.

 Student Staff Liaison Committee